dimi-fn/Various-Data-Science-Scripts/Miscellaneous/README.md

 * If search volume is high and competition/difficulty is low ==> large potential traffic at the lowest levels of competition ==> demand is high and supply is low ==> market opportunity

+* Use a specific group of keywords that have a meaningful *search volume*, are *relevant*, and are not too competitive (since it would be difficult for you to be discriminated if there is a lot of competition around those keywords).

 -----